Brownian continuum random tree conditioned to be large: Local limits for the process

-We now consider the Kesten regime, whose proof is left to the reader as it is very similar to the proof in the Poisson regime when one takes $\alpha=0$ and uses \eqref{eq:M-a=0}. \begin{prop}[Kesten regime] Let $\theta\in \R$, $s>0$ and $H_s$ be a bounded non-negative $\cf_s$-measurable random variable.
+The same proof can be used for the Kesten regime. \begin{prop}[Kesten regime] Let $\theta\in \R$, $s>0$ and $H_s$ be a bounded non-negative $\cf_s$-measurable random variable.
 Assume the function $a$ is positive ($a_t>0$) and such that as $t\rightarrow\infty$:

 Then we have:

 \end{prop}